Monday, January 28, 2013

 Saturday takes

 It's Saturday.
 I soooo selflessly gave up my run this morning (please read the sarcasm in that) so that Ross could go to a half day retreat/talk on dad's by the famed Msgr Lopez at St. Pius today.
 The first line of the flyer read: “A child is not likely to find a father in God, unless he finds something of God in his father.” - George MacDonald.
 Dad being gone all morning means only one person in this house is dressed (Thomas) and MK is running around in her birthday suit teaching her baby Emmy how to go potty.
 It also means we're having chick-fil-a for lunch.
-Spiritual nourishment for dad, a noble excuse to miss a run I was dreading, and a bad for me it's quick service NOT fast food lunch.
-Not a bad start to the weekend.
+Spiritual nourishment for dad, a noble excuse to miss a run I was dreading, and a bad for me

 On the note of MK potty training her baby doll, we've been inside all week (awful) but are well on our way to cutting our diaper bill in half.
 Sorry amazon mom, you're one subscription less!
 It wasn't half the battle I anticipated but imagine that minimal clothing and not going anywhere helped immensely.
 When we resume our regularly scheduled weekly activities (costco, church, mops), we'll test out just how successful we were.
 I'm cautiously optimistic and feel rewarded for the ridiculous case of cabin fever I have.